 In terms of usage, Taiwan is a highly tech-savvy country with over 98 percent of the population owning smartphones.
 In addition to that, for people on the island, mobile phones are the main device to access content online.
 For instance, the smartphone is the leading device to consume video content, read news, and play online games.
 However, a high affinity towards technology and digital content also brings about downsides.
 In a 2019 survey, around a third of respondents stated that they were addicted to their mobile phones or the internet.

 The adaptation of smartphones not only hinges upon a high mobile phone penetration rate but also on good telecommunications infrastructure.
 Except for the mountainous inland regions of Taiwan, all major telecom companies provide comprehensive 4G coverage.
 Along with the emergence of 5G technology, the region is in the process of upgrading its mobile network.
 At the forefront of the development are Taiwan Mobile, Far EasTone, and Chunghwa who already deliver the 5G network to most of the highly populated areas of the island.
-As a matter of fact, the 5G download rate in Taiwan is so fast, that it ranks third in global comparison.
+As a matter of fact, the 5G download rate in Taiwan is so fast, that it ranks sixth in the APAC region.

 This text provides general information.
 Statista assumes no